2025 Las Vegas Cybertruck explosion: Investigation

-The Federal Bureau of Investigation (FBI) began investigating the explosion the same day.
+The Federal Bureau of Investigation (FBI) and the United States Army Criminal Investigation Division (DACID) began investigating the explosion the same day.
 The incident was investigated as a possible terrorist attack.
 The Las Vegas Metropolitan Police Department reported that Livelsberger used ChatGPT to help plan the explosion.
 President Joe Biden was briefed on the event.
 Investigators initially explored any possible connection with the New Orleans truck attack that occurred hours earlier and in which the same car-sharing application was used, though the FBI later reported that there was no definitive link between the two attacks.
 Tesla independently investigated the incident.
 Investigators initially kept in mind the fact that Livelsberger used a Tesla vehicle to attack a Trump building but sought to avoid immediately synthesizing political motives.

 Livelsberger's uncle told The Independent that he thought the truck had exploded due to a mechanical fault, and was therefore surprised when contacted and informed of his nephew's involvement.
 He said his nephew served in the Special Forces because he was very patriotic toward his country, and that Livelsberger was a talented "supersoldier" who was skilled with explosives and could have used better explosives than "propane tanks and camping fuel".
 Similarly, an anonymous close relative of Matthew Livelsberger identified him as always having wanted to be an "Army soldier, in Special Forces, even as a little kid.
 And when he achieved that, he was a soldier's soldier."